CHSPE Test Preparation

 - There is no penalty for incorrect answers.
 Therefore, do not leave any question unanswered.
 If you are not sure of the answer, take a guess.
 You do not stand to lose anything.
 On the other hand, if your guess is correct, you will gain scores.

-- It is very important to do well in the essay that has to be written by you in the CHSPE.
+- It is very important to do well in the essay that has to be written by you.
 The passing standards for the Language subtest of the English-language Arts test section make it evident that you need to do well in the essay in order to pass the test section.

-- The individual test sections of CHSPE are not timed.
-The total time for completing the CHSPE is 3 and a half hour.
+- The individual test sections are not timed.
+The total time is 3 and a half hour.
 So you can decide how much time you would like to spend on each test section.
 Take this decision very carefully and use it to your advantage.

 - There is no restriction on the number of retests you can take for CHSPE.
-Therefore, do not despair if you have not been able to pass the CHSPE in the first attempt.
+Therefore, do not despair if you have not been able to pass in the first attempt.
 Study your score report and identify the content clusters in which you need improvement.
-Concentrate on those subject areas and you are bound to pass the CHSPE in the retest.
+Concentrate on those subject areas and you are bound to pass in the retest.

 Stick to your prep plan and study well.
 Walk into the test centre with self-confidence and you will definitely pass the CHSPE!